| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 thought that the midrange tone of the amp suffered, so I changed the

+amp back to stock.
 Reverb mixer capacitor.
 I substituted a silver-mica for the original 10 pF ceramic, per Weber’s instructions.
 I thought the sound of the reverb was too bright, so I restored it back to original.

+Here the crummy original ceramic capacitor seemed to sound the best.
 Switch to disable vibrato.
 Running wires to a switch on the back panel to disconnect the vibrato stage adds more spaghetti to the interior of the amp, and, in my opinion does not make much difference in the tone.

 One alternative is to install a potentiometer for the vibrato intensity that

+includes a push-pull or off switch.
 High voltage fuse.
 I added a 1 A fuse between the high voltage supply and the 6L6 output tubes.
 Eventually I decided that it was not needed and might

 have a bad effect on the sound of the amp, so I took it out.
 I honestly believe that the resistance of this fuse contributed to flabby, farty sounding bass response, but I did not do any measurements that can substantiate this.
+Star grounding.
+The grounding scheme used in the AA270 is

 an apparent disaster.
 The amp has multiple grounds, including a brass